Environmental Protection Authority (Western Australia): Description

 The Authority consists of five members: a full-time chair, a part-time deputy chair, and three other part-time members.
 Members of the EPA board are not public servants.
 They are appointed by the Governor of Western Australia on the recommendation of the Minister for Environment.
-Unusually for a government authority, under the Environmental Protection Act 1986, neither the Authority nor its chairman are subject to the direction of the Minister.
+Unusually for a government authority, under the Environmental Protection Act 1986, neither the Authority or its chairman are subject to the direction of the Minister.

 The OEPA provides support services such as negotiating with stakeholders and proponents, technical advice regarding the formulation of policies, research and formulation of reports, and monitoring of project implementation.

 The Authority operates and has statutory powers under the Environmental Protection Act 1986 and as amended by the Environmental Protection Amendment Bill 2002.
-These are, as defined in Section 16 of the 2002 Amendment Bill: